 - At Greater Risk – Women and Alcohol

 Deliverance from Alcoholism

-People are delivered from gambling, sex and drug addiction, and alcoholism by Jesus.
-Salvation in the form of living a godly life, reading and obeying God’s word, praying, giving praise and thanks to God, good fellowship, renunciation prayers for generational inquity, and so on, will help.
-There are many Christian and secular organisations who can help with information such as http://www.dryoutnow.com/.
+People can be delivered from all addictions, whether gambling, sex and drug addiction, and alcoholism, by Jesus.
+Salvation in the form of living a godly life, reading and obeying God’s word, praying, giving praise and thanks to God, good fellowship, renunciation prayers for generational inquity, and so on, will help and may resolve the problems entirely.
+Otherwise there are many Christian and secular organisations who can help with information about how to be delivered from addictions.

-Casting out demons does help with deliverance from alcoholism.
-Many deliverance ministers can help with alcoholism.
-There is an excellent book by Win Worley available on Amazon called “The Alcoholic Syndrome.”
+Casting out demons can help with deliverance from alcoholism.
+There is an book by Win Worley available on Amazon called “The Alcoholic Syndrome.”

-Even after years of being free of alcohol, someone’s life can be made very difficult by life patterns acquired during the period of alcoholism, and accompanying demons do need to be cast out.
+Even after years of being free of alcohol, someone’s life can be made difficult by life patterns acquired during the period of alcoholism, and accompanying demons need to be cast out.